SnapFS Documentation

 • API keys (see Managing Access)

-Install The Package
+Install The Agent

-git clone --depth 1 https://github.com/snapfsio/snapfs
+git clone https://github.com/snapfsio/snapfs

 cd snapfs